ReconfigureIO/UX/docs/source/tutorial_1_hist_parallel.rst

 .. admonition:: Getting in the queue

-    Simulation should normally only take around 20 seconds but could be up to 10 minutes depending on what else is in the queue.
+    Simulation should normally only take around 5 minutes but could be up to 30 minutes depending on what else is in the queue.

 Run ``reco sim run test-histogram`` and you should see: